-1=Unsatisfactory 2=Basic 3=Proficient 4=Distinguished Not Observed 0 0 0 0 0 The principal asks factual questions that require the teacher to describe or name aspects of practice, but moves on without expanding on the teacher's comments.
-The principal asks reflective questions that prompt the teacher to reflect on evidence and the rubric, and to explain his or her thinking.
-The principal asks questions that help the teacher connect the observation feedback to student learning and prompt the teacher to brainstorm potential improvements or alternative The principal asks questions that prompt the teacher to reflect on the feasibility of potential improvements or alternative strategies and their implementation in the classroom.
-If the component is not observed during the principal observation, no score is assigned or used in the total domain score. tninking. or alternative strategies.
+1=Unsatisfactory 2=Basic 3=Proficient 4=Distinguished Not Observed 0 0 0 0 0 The principal or assistant principal asks factual questions that require the teacher to describe or name aspects of practice, but moves on without expanding on the teacher's comments.
+The principal or assistant principal asks reflective questions that prompt the teacher to reflect on evidence and the rubric, and to explain his or her thinking.
+The principal or assistant principal asks questions that help the teacher connect the observation feedback to student learning and prompt the teacher to brainstorm potential improvements or alternative strategies.
+The principal or assistant principal asks questions that prompt the teacher to reflect on the feasibility of potential improvements or alternative strategies and their implementation in the classroom.
+If the component is not observed during the principal or assistant principal observation, no score is assigned or used in the total domain score.